This information describes why you are having pulmonary function tests (PFTs) and what to expect before, during, and after your tests.

 - Check the status of chronic (long-term) lung disease

-- The two major patterns of lung disease are obstructive and restrictive.
-In obstructive lung disease there is a decrease in the flow of air.
+- The 2 major patterns of lung disease are obstructive and restrictive.
+In obstructive lung disease, there is a decrease in the flow of air.
 Examples include emphysema or asthma.
-In restrictive lung disease the amount of air the lung can fill up with is limited.
+In restrictive lung disease, the amount of air the lung can fill up with is limited.
 Examples are fibrosis or scarring.

 On the day of and prior to your PFTs:

-- Do not eat a large meal.
-If you feel hungry, eat a light meal.
+- Do not eat a large meal before testing.
+If you feel hungry, eat a light meal a few hours before the test.

-- Do not have any caffeine, such as coffee, tea, or chocolate, for 4 hours prior to your test.
+- Do not have any caffeine, such as coffee, tea, or chocolate, for 4 hours before your test.

 - Please arrive on time for your appointment.